Plasma Cleaning of LCLS-II-HE verification cryomodule cavities

+Figure \ref{fig:CAV4plots} shows different signals recorded during plasma processing, and it also illustrates a rare case in which plasma ignition occurred at the HOM.
 Figure \ref{fig:CAV4plots}(a) shows the partial pressure as a function of time of some of the RGA signals measured on CAV4.
 Only the signals relevant for plasma processing are plotted: oxygen, neon, carbon-related peaks, and water.
 The initial peak in oxygen is always observed by the RGA as soon as the gas flow is established in the cavity string.
-This peak quickly decreases and the oxygen concentration reaches the equilibrium.
-The first peak in the \ch{CO}, \ch{CO2} is due to the plasma being accidentally ignited at the HOM coupler rather than inside the cavity volume.
-This event, which we refer to as HOM ignition, only lasted few seconds (\SI{5}{\second} according to the power levels shown in Fig. \ref{fig:CAV4plots}(b)).
-As reported in the next section, the results of the RF test after plasma cleaning confirmed that this event caused no negative effect on the cavity performance.
-However, it is best practice to avoid HOM ignition, as prolonged plasma ignition in the coupler could cause the formation of an arch between the antenna and the cavity, and could potentially cause sputtering of particles into the cavity.
+This peak quickly decreases, and the oxygen concentration reaches equilibrium.
+The first peak in \ch{CO}, \ch{CO2} is due to the plasma being accidentally ignited at the HOM coupler rather than inside the cavity volume.
+This event, which we refer to as HOM ignition, lasted only a few seconds (\SI{5}{\second} according to the power levels shown in Fig. \ref{fig:CAV4plots}(b)).
+As reported in the next section, the results of the RF test after plasma cleaning confirmed that this event exerted no negative effect on the cavity performance.
+However, it is best practice to avoid HOM ignition, as prolonged plasma ignition in the coupler could cause the formation of an arc between the antenna and the cavity, and could potentially cause sputtering of particles into the cavity.
 For this reason, after the first HOM ignition, we collected additional $S_{21}$, $S_{11}$ and $S_{22}$ measurements on CAV4 with the VNA to optimize the plasma ignition technique for this particular cavity.
-The additional measurements provided better understanding of the coupling of the HOM1 and HOM2 antennas to the 2D-1 mode (second dipole pass-band, first resonant mode) used for plasma ignition and allowed to successfully ignite the plasma inside the cavity volume, as shown by the small, broad peak in \ch{CO}, \ch{CO2} in the RGA plot (around 11:00 in Fig. \ref{fig:CAV4plots}(a)).
+The additional measurements provided a better understanding of the coupling of the HOM1 and HOM2 antennas to the 2D-1 mode (second dipole pass-band, first resonant mode) used for plasma ignition and allowed us to successfully ignite the plasma inside the cavity volume, as shown by the small, broad peak in \ch{CO}, \ch{CO2} in the RGA plot (approximately 11:00 in Fig. \ref{fig:CAV4plots}(a)).
 No other cell in this cavity showed peaks in the carbon-related signals when the plasma was ignited.